Travel with peace of mind

 Customers must ensure they check the latest travel requirements, advisories and restrictions of the countries and airports they are travelling to, as these maybe subject to change.

-Customers must ensure they have a sufficient number of face mask/s for the entire journey.
+On flights where face masks are still required, customers must ensure they have a sufficient number of face mask/s for the entire journey.
 Face masks should be changed after 4 hours of use, unless otherwise indicated by the mask manufacturer.
 Anyone feeling unwell should NOT travel to the airport.

 Customers are requested to check the following links, https://reopen.europa.eu/en (if you’re travelling to the EU) and https://www.gov.uk/uk-border-control (if you’re travelling to the UK) for the latest requirements and updates before travelling.